touhou-technology/MotooriKosuzu/README.md

 ## webhook

-The webhook can only send messages, and you don't care what you do after sending it
+The webhook can only send messages, and you don't care what you do after sending it Use webhooks to translate multiple languages at once

 ## Disposition
 You need to configure